robester0403/python-finance/README.md

 Some prediction models are chosen more as a demonstration.

-Only app.py and the bsm.py has close to usable functions so far
+Only app.py and the bsm.py is being developed right now.

-t